SearchWP Blog

 Step 3: Create an Additional Search Engine

-If you want to add multiple search forms with different sets of settings to your site, you’ll need to create additional search engines.
+If you want to add multiple search forms with different sets of search settings, then you’ll need to create additional search engines.

 How to Create Multiple Search Forms in WordPress